YurgFS/FS25_Yurg_Dev_Map/README.md

   <img alt="ND" src="res/cc/cc-nd.svg" width="24">
 </picture>

-Yurg's Custom Pack © 2024 by Yurg is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
+Yurg's Dev Map © 2024 by Yurg is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 - BY: Credit must be given to the creator.
 - NC: Only noncommercial use of my work is permitted.
 - ND: No derivatives or adaptations of my work are permitted.